tobymackenzie/test-server.js/readme.md

 - support more error types
 - allow returning integers from imported index files to cause a given error type
 - support redirects
+- support bare imports that have paths specified by package.json
 - actual tests